seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 My better service, when my turpitude
 Thou dost so crown with gold!
 This blows my heart:
 If swift thought break it not, a swifter mean
-Shall outstrike thought: but thought will do’t, I feel.
+Shall outstrike thought: but thought will do't, I feel.
 I fight against thee!
 No: I will go seek
-Some ditch wherein to die; the foul’st best fits
+Some ditch wherein to die; the foul'st best fits
 My latter part of life.

 *Exit*